-After your app is approved, you release and maintain your app throughout the lifetime of the app on the store.
+After your app is approved, you release and maintain your app throughout the lifetime of the app on the App Store or Mac App Store.
 For example, you view crash reports, respond to customer reviews, and fix problems as needed.
-You’ll use iTunes Connect to release, manage, and update versions of your app.
+You use iTunes Connect to release, manage, and update versions of your app.
 This chapter provides an overview of a few common tasks you’ll perform.

 Enter sales and marketing information.
 Use iTunes Connect to prepare your app for purchase on the store, as described in iTunes Connect Developer Guide.

 Release your app.
 Use iTunes Connect to set the availability date, as described in Changing the Availability Date of Your App.

 View customer reviews.
 Customer ratings and reviews on the store can have a big effect on the success of your app; if users run into problems, correct the bug and submit a new version of the app through the approval process.
 To view customer reviews, read Viewing Customer Reviews.

 View crash reports.
 Use iTunes Connect to download crash reports submitted to Apple by users.
 Crash reports represent significant problems that users find in the app.
 To access and analyze these crash reports, read Viewing Crash Reports and Analyzing Crash Reports.